 Equine Appraisal Certification and Career Information

-A certificate in equine appraisal offers appraisers additional training in appraising horses.
-Continue reading for an overview of the coursework and training needed for certification, as well as job growth and salary info for a few career options for certified professionals.
+A certificate in equine appraisal offers appraisers additional training in the appraisal of horses.
+Continue reading for an overview of the coursework and training needed for certification, as well as job growth and salary info for certified professionals.

 Equine appraisers determine the value of horses for owners and companies that may need appraisals for a variety of reasons, including business, litigation and tax purposes.
 Individuals who enjoy working with horses and have a background in the horse industry would be well-suited for this career.
 No formal education is required, necessarily, but both the Appraisers Qualification Board and the American Society of Equine Appraisers have training and certification programs potential employees may want to pursue.